Kosha Engler is an award-winning actress and voice artist based in London.

 Kosha moved to London for love in 2005.
 She soon established herself with a ‘faultless’ (WhatsOnStage) performance as Carol in David Mamet’s Oleanna, which earned her a Best Actress nomination from the Manchester Evening News Theatre Awards.
 In a national UK tour of When Harry Met Sally Kosha played acerbic New Yorker Marie with ‘sublime comic timing’ (WhatsOnStage).
 Most recently, Kosha was ‘superb’ (Radio Times) in a bold three-person Hamlet as she switched between an American and English accent to play Gertrude, a ‘mesmerising Ophelia’ (Love London Love Culture), Horatio and Rosencrantz.

 While in the UK Kosha has expanded her acting experience from theatre to film, TV, voice over and games including motion capture.
-Now a mother, she brings an impressive presence, authority, sophistication, elegance and beauty to roles as diverse as a rebel commander in the game Crysis 3, the voice of Maybelline UK and a seductive American heiress in the period drama Victoria for ITV/PBS Masterpiece.
+Now a mother, she brings an impressive presence, authority, sophistication and elegance to roles as diverse as a rebel commander in the game Crysis 3, the voice of Maybelline UK and a seductive American heiress in the period drama Victoria for ITV/PBS Masterpiece.
 Her latest role is in the romantic comedy Very Valentine for Lifetime/Sony TV as Rhedd Lewis, a fashion powerhouse as scary as she is beautiful.
-It premiered 8 June 2019.
 Kosha continues to develop her craft in the Anthony Meindl Master Class, London and the London Improv Theatre.
 She regularly sings at open mic nights in London.

 "A joy to watch" - WhatsOnStage